 Your name and address will be used to obtain information about you from, and carry out checks with, a credit reference agency.
-The credit reference agencies that we currently use for this purpose are Transunion and Equifax.
-Your number of dependants, employment status, monthly earnings, monthly housing expenses and loan purpose will be used to enhance our affordability assessment.
-We also use open banking data to perform affordability and anti-fraud assessments, collected and provided to us by TrueLayer and Salt Edge.
+The credit reference agency that we currently use for this purpose is Transunion International UK Ltd: www.transunion.co.uk.
+Your number of dependents, employment status, monthly earnings, monthly housing expenses and loan purpose will be used to enhance our affordability assessment.
+We also use open banking data to perform affordability and anti-fraud assessments, collected and provided to us by TrueLayer Ltd: www.truelayer.com.

 We may also collect and process additional proof of identity information, such as a scanned copy of your passport or other form of identification.

-The creditworthiness and affordability checks use your personal information to evaluate the risk that you will not (or will not have sufficient income to) repay your loan.
+The creditworthiness and affordability checks use your personal information to evaluate the risk that you do not or will not have sufficient income to repay your loan.
 These automated processes enable a decision to be made as to whether it is appropriate for us to offer you the loan, in accordance with Koyo’s legal and regulatory obligations.

 The fraud and identity checks are carried out so that we can comply with our regulatory obligations to detect and prevent fraud and other crime.